ezgior/Time-series/README.md

    LightGBM Model\
    Prophet\
 # Airline Passengera Forecast
-In this file, airline passengers data is analyzed and using statsmodel ARIMA,SARIMA models is applied for forecasting.
+In this file, airline passengers data is analyzed and using statsmodel ARIMA,SARIMA models are applied for forecasting.